 b.
 Course Enrollment Information.
 The educational institutions will provide course enrollment, course withdrawal, course cancellation, course completion or failure, grade, verification of degree completion, and billing information to the TA issuing Service's education office, as outlined in the Service's regulations and instructions.

-(1) Institutions will disclose general degree requirements for the Service member's educational program (education plan) to the member and his or her Service.
-These requirements, typically articulated in the institution's course catalog, should:
+(1) Educational institutions will disclose general degree requirements for the Service member's educational program (evaluated educational plan) to the member and his or her Service before the enrollment of the Service member at the educational institution.
+These requirements, typically articulated in the educational institution's course catalog, should:

 (a) Include the total number of credits needed for graduation.